Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

-Finally, in Section \ref{Global} we formulate global quantum field theories, starting in Section \ref{AB} with the theory of additive bosons on an algebraic curve $X$.
-The latter is associated with a ``current algebra on an algebraic curve'' --- the global Heisenberg algebra $\g_X$ --- the one-dimensional central extension of the abelian Lie algebra $\g\mathfrak{l}_1(\A_X)=\A_X$ by the $2$-cocycle $c_X=\sum_{P\in X} c_P$.
-Since the $\Omega_{0}^{\mathrm{2nd}}$ is the isotropic subspace with respect to the bilinear form $(~,~)_X$, we have
+In Section \ref{Global} we finally state the global quantum field theories, starting in Section \ref{AB} with the theory of additive bosons on an algebraic curve $X$.
+This theory is naturally connected with the global Heisenberg algebra $\g_X$, a one-dimensional central extension of the abelian Lie algebra $\g\mathfrak{l}_1(\A_X)=\A_X$ by the $2$-cocycle $c_X=\sum_{P\in X} c_P$.
+Since the subspace $\Omega_{0}^{(\mathrm{2nd})}$ is isotropic with respect to the bilinear form $(~,~)_X$, we have

-which can be considered as generalized residue theorem for the additive multi-valued functions.
-The irreducible highest weight module of the global Heisenberg algebra $\g_{X}$ is the global Fock space $\cF_{X}$, a restricted symmetric tensor product of local Fock spaces $\cF_P$ over all points $P\in X$.
-The global Fock space can be considered as ``the space of observables of the quantum field theory of additive bosons" on an algebraic curve.
-In Theorem \ref{additive theorem} we prove that there exists a unique normalized expectation value functional $\langle\, \cdot\,\rangle:\cF_X\rightarrow k$, uniquely characterized by the global symmetries
+This may be regarded as a generalized residue theorem for additive multi-valued functions.
+The irreducible highest-weight module of the global Heisenberg algebra $\g_{X}$ is the global Fock space $\cF_{X}$, a restricted tensor product of the local Fock spaces $\cF_P$ over all points $P\in X$.
+It may be regarded as the space of observables of the quantum theory of additive bosons on $X$.
+In Theorem \ref{additive theorem} we prove that there is a unique normalized expectation value functional $\langle\, \cdot\,\rangle:\cF_X\rightarrow k$, uniquely characterized by the global symmetries

-where the subspace $\mathcal{A}(X;D)\subset\A_{X}$ is a vector space of additive multi-valued functions on $X$, defined in Section \ref{A-functions}, and $\rho:\g_{X}\rightarrow\End\cF_{X}$ is the corresponding representation of the global Heisenberg algebra.
-Specifically, we show that
+Here $\mathcal{A}(X;D)\subset\A_{X}$ is the vector space of additive multi-valued functions on $X$, defined in Section \ref{A-functions}, and $\rho:\g_{X}\rightarrow\End\cF_{X}$ is the corresponding representation of the global Heisenberg algebra.
+Specifically, we show in Theorem \ref{additive theorem} that